szymor/anarch/README.md

 ### You sound like an insane person, are you crazy?

 I have mental issues as most people nowadays, but they don't affect my reasoning.
-I ask you to critically evaluate the ideas I present to you.
+I challenge you to critically evaluate the ideas I present to you.

 ### Can I support you?

 Yes.
-This isn't made for any profit, but if you decide you want to share some food with a fellow human being, you can find my support info at [my website](https://www.tastyfish.cz).
+This wasn't made for any profit and so I don't want you to reward me for doing what I love.
+Send me something only if you sincirely want to share money for basic living with a fellow human being.
+You can find my support info at [my website](https://www.tastyfish.cz).

 ## code guide